Canada's Globalive offers $2.9 bln to buy Freedom Mobile - The Globe And Mail

 The report comes as Rogers Communications Inc RCIb.TO seeks regulatory approval for its C$20 billion takeover deal with Calgary-based Shaw, which was announced last March.

-Earlier this month, Canada's industry minister, François-Philippe Champagne, said he would not permit the wholesale transfer of Shaw's wireless licences to Rogers as part of a buyout bid for Shaw.
+Earlier this month, Canada's industry minister, François-Philippe Champagne, said he would not permit the wholesale transfer of Shaw's wireless licenses to Rogers as part of a buyout bid for Shaw.

+Globalive Chairman Anthony Lacavera said in a statement that he had previously expressed interest in Freedom Mobile publicly, and had no further comment when contacted by Reuters.

+Lacavera sold wireless business Wind Mobile to Shaw in 2016 for C$1.6 billion, which was rebranded as Freedom Mobile.

 The all-cash offer to acquire Freedom Mobile's wireless licenses, customer accounts, cellphone towers and stores was presented to Rogers last week, the report said.

-Globalive, Freedom Mobile, Shaw and Rogers did not immediately respond to Reuters requests for comment.

-The financing for the Freedom Mobile deal would be provided by a group of investors led by Twin Point Capital and Baupost Group, the report said.
+The financing for the deal would be provided by a group of investors led by Twin Point Capital and Baupost Group, the report added.

 ($1 = 1.2770 Canadian dollars)